The Wildlife Trusts are firmly opposed to the badger cull and no Wildlife Trust will allow culling on its land.

 1. Support our e-action petition asking David Cameron to drop the cull

-We've launched an e-action to ensure the Prime Minister feels the weight of serious public concern that any plans for continued and extended culling will make matters worse.
+Back in Spring 2014 we launched an e-action to ensure the Prime Minister feels the weight of serious public concern that any plans for continued and extended culling will make matters worse.
+The pilot culls are still continuing - and so is our e-action.
 Click here to take part and ask David Cameron to drop the cull and develop an alternative strategy for tackling bovine TB.

 2. Contact your MP

 Write to, email or tweet your local MP, urging them to put pressure on the Government to drop the cull.
 We've created a template letter for you to use but local, personalised contact works best.